badrap/docs.badrap.io/docs/apps/fraktal.md

 The instructions below explain the installation of the app, integration with your AWS environment, as well as what you need to do in AWS to enable Amazon Security Hub and
 Amazon GuardDuty functionalities, and how to grant the minimum permissions for Badrap to list your AWS assets and to scan them using Amazon's own security tools.

 When the app identifies vulnerabilities, it will provide you with comprehensive details of the finding and a link to the AWS console to find out more.
-If you would like to receive expert assistance to mitigate or fix the findings, you can contact Fraktal Ltd for professional services.
+If you would like to receive expert assistance to mitigate or fix the findings, you can contact Fraktal Ltd for their professional services.

 ## Install the Fraktal AWS Audit app